rchain/board/2019/12-9/README.md

 ##

-## VP of Chinese Operations
+## Head of Chinese Operations

-Co-op President Greg Meredith will appoint Lory Luo as RChain Cooperative's "VP of Chinese Operations", pending the ratification of her employment contract.
+Co-op President Greg Meredith will appoint Lory Luo as RChain Cooperative's "Head of Chinese Operations", pending the ratification of her employment contract.

 ## Preparation for Sale of 25 Million RHOC